What Are Neurocutaneous Syndromes?

-- Support groups can be help, so seek out local chapters that address your child's particular illness.
+- Support groups can be help helpful, so seek out local chapters that address your child's particular illness.
 They provide a supportive social environment, and are a great way to share knowledge and resources.

 - Psychotherapy or other supportive treatments can boost your child's self-esteem and coping skills, so ask the treatment team for referrals.
 Therapy also can help other family members deal with the stress involved in caring for a child with a chronic illness or disability.